rowlandcoping/smokingbuns/TESTING.md

 - Callout image positioning:
   - I found that on larger screen sizes the hero image in the callout section focussed on the chips rather than the burger as intented.
 This was overcome in 2 ways - firstly by changing the absolute positioning of 0 to the bottom of the element to a percentage, to ensure the image was focussed on the correct area even as the screen size grew.
 I also reduced the size of the image so that you could see more of it on larger screen sizes.

-- Footer background positioning:
+- Footer sizing and positioning (part 1):
   - I found that the background change on hover wasn't encompassing the whole height of the element.
 I fixed this by changing the display property of the container to flex.
 I was also then able to justify and align the various icons.

-- Footer sizing (part 2):
+- Footer sizing and positioning (part 2):
 - After discussions with my mentor I re-built the footer to stop the images scaling with the screen width to become outsized on larger desktop monitors.
 I achived this by setting fixed values for the image height and wrapping the container to the image.
 This was unfortunately not compatible with the previous fix.
 The solution I came upon was expanding the padding for the hover pseudo element until the background took up the desired amount of space.
 This is not a solution I'm particularly happy with but I think it may be the best one as long as the footer is built in Bootstrap.

-- Footer sizing (part 3):
+- Footer sizing and positioning (part 3):
 - I made a final attempt to have consistancy with the hover image in the footer.
 I discovered the image wasn't centred in the anchor element which was causing the problwm, and solved it by settnig the anchor display property to flex and centering the content.
 This also meant I could consistently control the padding by setting a height and width for the anchor element, and it didn't break the layout.
-I am still unable to centre the anchor within the list element, but on substantial review I'm not sure that's possible with this site layout.
+I am still unable to centre the anchor within the list element, but on substantial review I am not sure that it is possible when nesting images within an anchor tag within a list element without breaking the layout of the site.
+Once I realised this it was either rebuild it or keep what I have, and given the minimal visual impact I prefer the semantic clarity of placing the footer navigation in an unordered list.

-ABOUT PAGE:
+about.html:

 - Images overflowing their containing elements:
   - I had a number of issues caused by the main image of each section overflowing its container, which revealed itself as I scaled up the site.
 I noticed that it only applied to the lower resolutuion of the images, and so was able to resolve it by setting by fixed sizes for the container.

-BOOK PAGE:
+book.html:

 - Flex Container not working as expected:
   - On expanding to the landscape break point (where the main axis should have reverted to column) the booking elements remained in rows.
 The mistake I made was positioning the form element as the first child of the flexbox container.
 By moving the form element outside of the container and ensuring the flex elements were the only children I resolved this.